Duykhiem03/APAC-Solution-Challenge-2025/README.md

 - Provides natural language explanations of safety considerations for each route
 - Adapts safety recommendations based on time of day and current conditions
 - Generates child-friendly navigation instructions that are easy to understand

+#### Abnormal Movement Detection
+The application uses sensor fusion (accelerometer, gyroscope, and GPS) to detect:
+- Sudden changes in movement patterns
+- Unusual speeds or accelerations
+- Potential falls or accidents
+- Deviations from expected routes
+- Long periods of inactivity in unusual locations

 ## Technology Stack